neves01/scraping-job-opportunities/README.md

 Execute from the terminal: `node index.js`.

 # Output
-The output will be a JSON file with the following attributes: job, description, date, schooling, company, and local.
+The output will be a JSON format data with the following attributes: job, description, date, schooling, company, and local.

 # What was needed?
 - [puppeteer](https://www.npmjs.com/package/puppeteer)